 Panasonic DP-UB9000

-Panasonic’s DP-UB9000 feels like the grown-up version of the DP-UB820.
-Like the Reavon models, the Panasonic has a handsome brushed aluminum faceplate, anti-vibration feet and hi-fi-style steel chassis.
+Panasonic’s DP-UB9000 feels like the grown-up version of the DP-UB820 and certainly belongs amongst the best 4K Blu-ray players.
+Like the Reavon models, the Panasonic has a handsome brushed aluminum faceplate, anti-vibration feet, and hi-fi-style steel chassis.

 This is more like the kind of rugged kit to complement an equipment rack.
-However, if you want the more comprehensive disc support of SACD and DVD-A, you should consider the Reavon players (see above).
+However, if you want the more comprehensive disc support of SACD and DVD-A, you should consider a player from Magnetar (see below).

 As well as Panasonic’s second generation HCX video processor, the unit carries THX display certification, meaning that the player needed to satisfy multiple tweaky video tests before coming to market.
 The HDR Optimizer ensures that your display will not clip while negotiating bright highlights on problematic source material.
 That’s a great boon for projector owners.